sarath-dev-30/dump-here/AI-Code-automation-plan.md

 > Each markdown file defines an AI agent role.
 > Copilot reads the documentation, builds the UI feature by feature, validates the code, and commits automatically to git.

+final prompt

+Read all documentation inside .context, .agents and .workflow.

+Follow the workflow defined in .workflow/master-workflow.md.

+Implement features sequentially from product-requirements.md.

+After completing each feature, commit and push using gitops-agent.

+enire project should be created in a diffrent folder, keep the ai-ui-autopilot folder untouched